 On July 16, 1969, the world watched as three men climbed into the top of a 363-foot tall Saturn V at the Kennedy Space Center.
 The rocket roared from its pad and sent them more than 244,000 miles through space until they entered lunar orbit.
 Two of the men entered the spidery-looking Lunar Module, detached it from the Command Module, and descended to the lunar surface.

 The Eagle had landed.
 One small step for a man.
 One giant leap for mankind.
 Perspectives of the moon, the earth, the universe, and what we are capable of achieving, changed forever.
 The lunar landing was a product of a remarkable collaboration of visionaries, politicians, engineers, scientists, managers, and many others.
 It inspired generations to follow.

-On March 13, the MIT Aeronautics and Astronautics Department commemorates the 50th anniversary year of this historic event with the day-long symposium, Apollo 50+50, examining Apollo’s legacy and envisioning the next 50 years of human space exploration.
-Panel discussions and presentations will feature Apollo, Shuttle, and International Space Station astronauts, engineers, and scientists; MIT faculty and students; industry leaders, and special keynote speakers.
-And, there will be demos and displays, including artifacts from the MIT Museum.
+On March 13, the MIT Aeronautics and Astronautics Department commemorated the 50th anniversary year of this historic event with the day-long symposium, Apollo 50+50, examining Apollo’s legacy and envisioning the next 50 years of human space exploration.
+Panel discussions and presentations featured Apollo, Shuttle, and International Space Station astronauts, engineers, and scientists; MIT faculty and students; industry leaders, and special keynote speakers.

 AeroAstro's Apollo 50+50 is the first event of a March 13-15 three-day MIT celebration of the 1969 moon landing.
 Following Apollo 50+50: